 IMPORTANT

-Data sync processing starts as soon as you run the configuration command.
-By default, catalog data sync is enabled for all Commerce scopes (websites and store views).
+Data sync processing starts in background as soon as you complete configuration.
 Depending on the size of your catalog, the data sync process can take from a few minutes to several hours.

 1. From the Commerce Admin, select Adobe Commerce Optimizer to display the configuration page with instructions.

-2. From the command line, use SSH to connect to the Commerce staging environment.
+2. From the command line, use SSH to connect to the Adobe Commerce staging environment.

 bin/magento aco:config:init --org_id=your-org --tenant_id=your-tenant --client_id=your-client-id --client_secret=your-secret

-When you click the option, it opens the Adobe Commerce Optimizer UI in a new tab.
+When you select the option, it opens the Commerce Optimizer UI in a new tab.

 1. Check sync status in the Commerce Admin: